johnchaffee/twilio-apis/content/sdk/send-message.md

   - cli
 ---

-How to send messages with the Twilio Messaging API.
+Sending messages with the Twilio Messaging API.

 {{< tabs "send-message" >}}